600-cell: Golden chords

-Vertex geometry of the 600-cell, showing the 5 regular great circle polygons and the 8 vertex-to-vertex chord lengths with angles of arc.
+Planar geometry of the 600-cell, showing its 5 regular great circle polygons and its 8 chord lengths with angles of arc.
 The golden ratio governs the fractional roots of every other chord, and the radial golden triangles which meet at the center.

 The 120 vertices are distributed at eight different chord lengths from each other.

 These edges and chords of the 600-cell are simply the edges and chords of its five great circle polygons.

 In ascending order of length, they are: